berenger-eu/tbfmm/README.md

 The tree needs four parameters to be instanciated:
 - the spacial configuration (of type `TbfSpacialConfiguration`)
-- the size of the blocks (`NbElementsPerBlock`)
 - the positions of the particles, which must be a container that supports `std::size` and which has two dimensions.
 The first one is the index of the particles, and the second one the index of the positions.
 For example, we classically use `std::vector<std::array<RealType, Dim>>`.
 The order of the particles in the array is used as an index that is given every time the particles are used.
 The first particle has index 0, etc.
+- the size of the blocks (`NbElementsPerBlock`) [optional] If no values is passed to the constructor, then the block size is selected based on the particles positions and number of CPU cores (`TbfBlockSizeFinder`).
-- a Boolean to choose the parent/children blocking strategies (`OneGroupPerParent`).
-When this value is set to `true` the blocking strategy will try to set one parent group per child group.
+- a Boolean to choose the parent/children blocking strategies (`OneGroupPerParent`). [optional] When this value is set to `true` the blocking strategy will try to set one parent group per child group.
   There will be potentially 2 parent groups because the first cells of the child group may have the same parent as the last cell of the previous group.
   If set to `false`, the cells are simply grouped by chunk of size `NbElementsPerBlock`.
+  It is usually recommended to set it to `false` except when the "cost" of the interactions grows at each level, or when the amount of work is significant and the tree full/dense and ``NbElementsPerBlock` set to a power of 2.

 In order to know how to iterate on the tree's elements or how to find a cell/leaf, we refer to the corresponding section of the current document.